-No, all forms of football activity including training sessions should cease until 30 June 2020.
+No, all forms of football activity including training sessions should cease until June 12, when noncontact activity will be permitted for up to 20 people and clubs may resume training sessions as per FQ's Return to Training guidelines.
 Clubs must not require players to gather together for any reason during the window of suspended football activity.